dimitarg/fp-intro-slides/3-list-fold.md

 - Implement via a fold the function `exists`, which returns true if a predicate is satisfied by any element, false otherwise
 - You already know the function `filter`.
 Implement it via a fold.
 - Implement a function `foldRightC`.
-It behaves exactly like `foldRight`, but is implemented in terms of `foldLeft`
+It behaves like `foldRight`, but is implemented in terms of `foldLeft`